 4. Disable PC from turning off Mass Storage Device

-When you enable turn off storage device to save power, your SD card can keep disconnecting Windows.
+When you enable turn off the storage device to save power, your SD card can keep disconnecting Windows.
 Continue with the following steps to fix the SD card keeps disappearing error.

 Press Windows key + R to open Device Manager > Type devmgmt.msc and press Enter > Now, Double-click or expand Universal Serial Bus Controller and select USB Root Hub > select Power Management > Uncheck Allow the computer to turn off this device to save power and click OK.

-5. Update SD card driver
+5. Update the SD card driver

 SD card keeps disconnecting or unmounting Windows can be due to the outdated SD card driver.
 Moreover, when your SD card driver on Windows becomes outdated, it might also result in SD card not recognized on Windows 10 error.
 Therefore, it is suggested to update the SD card driver to the latest version.